ChiefBibek/Practise_S/README.md

 # Here this is the practice repo
-## the dummy repos are for the seismic detection
+## The dummy repos are for the seismic detection for Nasa space apps challenge